4 Hours of EPIC Roman Empire History Facts: Sleep Stories to Fall Asleep To

 Sleep stories build the framework.
 These books fill in the detail:

-- The Fall of the Roman Empire by Peter Heather — the definitive modern account of why Rome collapsed, written against the grain of conventional wisdom.
+- The Fall of the Roman Empire by Peter Heather.
+The definitive modern account of why Rome collapsed, written against the grain of conventional wisdom.

-Find these and more at Skriuwer's curated history collection, with honest reviews and direct Amazon links.
+For more curated history reading, browse the Skriuwer history collection with honest reviews and direct Amazon links.
 Subscribe to Learn While You Sleep and there will be new content waiting every night.

 Books You Might Like